-On February 14, 2019, we entered into an ATM sales agreement with B. Riley FBR, Inc. ("B. Riley") pursuant to which our common shares may be sold from time to time for aggregate gross proceeds of up to \$30 million, with sales only being made on the NASDAQ Stock Market.
+On February 14, 2019, the Corporation entered into an "at-the-market" (ATM) sales agreement with B. Riley FBR, Inc. ("B. Riley") pursuant to which the common shares may be sold from time to time for aggregate gross proceeds of up to \$30 million, with sales only being made on the NASDAQ Stock Market.
 The common shares would be issued at market prices prevailing at the time of the sale and, as a result, prices may vary between purchasers and during the period of distribution.
-The ATM program has a 3-year term and requires us to pay between 3% and 4% commission to B. Riley based on volume of sales made.

-On June 29, 2020, we entered into an amended and restated sales agreement, or the Sales Agreement, with B. Riley, Oppenheimer & Co.
+The ATM has a 3-year term and requires the Corporation to pay between 3% and 4% commission to B. Riley based on volume of sales made.
+On June 29, 2020, the Corporation entered into an amended and restated sales agreement (the Sales Agreement) with B. Riley, Oppenheimer & Co.
 Inc. and H.C.
-Wainwright & Co., LLC, or collectively the Agents, to amend the existing ATM program.
-Under the terms of the Sales Agreement, we may issue and sell from time to time common shares, having an aggregate offering price of up to \$75 million through the Agents.

-Subject to the terms and conditions of the Sales Agreement, the Agents will use their commercially reasonable efforts to sell the common shares from time to time, based upon our instructions.
-We have no obligation to sell any of the common shares and may at any time suspend sales under the Sales Agreement or terminate the Sales Agreement in accordance with its terms.
-Under the terms of the Sales Agreement, we provided the Agents with customary indemnification rights and the Agents will be entitled to compensation, at a commission rate equal to 3.0% of the gross proceeds from each sale of common shares.
-Further, the ATM may be cancelled by the Agents at their sole discretion at any time with 5 days' notice.
+Wainwright & Co., LLC (collectively, the "Agents") to amend the existing ATM program.
+Under the terms of the Sales Agreement, the Corporation may issue and sell from time to time its common shares having an aggregate offering price of up to US \$75,000,000 through the Agents.
+Subject to the terms and conditions of the Sales Agreement, the Agents will use their commercially reasonable efforts to sell the common shares from time to time, based upon the Corporation's instructions.
+The Corporation has no obligation to sell any of the common shares and may at any time suspend sales under the Sales Agreement.
+The Corporation and the Agents may terminate the Sales Agreement in accordance with its terms.
+Under the terms of the Sales Agreement, the Corporation has provided the Agents with customary indemnification rights and the Agents will be entitled to compensation, at a commission rate equal to 3.0% of the gross proceeds from each sale of the common shares.

-During the six-month period ended September 30, 2020, a total of 6.7 million common shares were sold for total net proceeds of approximately \$5.2 million under the ATM program.
-The shares were sold at the prevailing market prices, which resulted in an average price of approximately \$0.81 per share.
-Accordingly, proportional costs of \$18 related to the common shares sold have been reclassified from deferred financings costs to equity.
+During the nine-month period ended December 31, 2020, a total of 65.9 million common shares were sold for total net proceeds of approximately \$24.8 million under the ATM program.
+Commission, legal and costs related to share sale amounted to \$903.
+The shares were sold at the prevailing market prices, which resulted in an average price of approximately \$0.39 per share.
+Accordingly, proportional costs of \$18 related to the common shares sold, have been reclassified from deferred financings costs to equity.
+Total costs incurred to register the Sales Agreements were initially recorded as deferred financing costs in the Consolidated Balance Sheet.
+During the nine-month period ended December 31, 2020, the remaining balance of the costs incurred of \$264 were written off to financing expenses.